bansalsamarth/bansalsamarth.github.io/SamarthBlog/migrations/the-wires-tek-fog-investigation-futile-search-for-evidence.md

 I wanted someone else to report this story because this company was born in front of me: the startup’s CEO is my college batchmate and I was at the hackathon where the three founders started building things together.

 But no one did.
 The company only got celebratory press coverage.
 So I did the story.
-In November 2018, ShareChat was on the [front page of the *Hindustan Times*](https://www.hindustantimes.com/opinion/how-regional-social-media-platforms-spew-fake-news-and-get-away-with-it/story-s8Kc2s4TKfne0ZRlXNuLuM.html): “Fake news and hate speech thrive on regional language social media.”
+In November 2018, ShareChat was on the [front page of the Hindustan Times](https://www.hindustantimes.com/opinion/how-regional-social-media-platforms-spew-fake-news-and-get-away-with-it/story-s8Kc2s4TKfne0ZRlXNuLuM.html): “Fake news and hate speech thrive on regional language social media.”

 And yet, I was astounded when *The Wire* called ShareChat a partner-in-crime in creating this alleged hate machine.
 Their investigation offers no such proof.
 It includes hints of some kind of connection, but no more.